-- stationery items you bought to do your tax preparation and for record keeping - preparing and lodging your previous tax return using a registered tax agent - tax reference material you bought - travel associated with obtaining tax advice - obtaining tax advice from a recognised tax adviser, that is, from a registered tax agent, barrister or solicitor.
+- stationery items you bought to do your tax preparation and for record keeping - preparing and lodging your previous tax return using a registered tax agent - tax reference material you bought - travel associated with obtaining tax advice - obtaining tax advice from a recognised tax adviser, that is, from a registered tax agent, barrister or solicitor - purchasing software to allow the completion and lodgment of your tax return via e-tax.
+You must apportion the cost of the software if you also used it for other purposes.